swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 = 1.4.4 =
  * Fixed an issue where 1.4.3. would give erros on some shared hosting accounts.
- * Renamed "Page edit" to "Page settings".
+ * Renamed 'Page edit' to 'Page settings'.

 = 1.4.3 =
  * Shows version number on the setting page.